eth-educators/eth-docker-docs/website/docs/Usage/Prerequisites.md

 By default, Docker will store all of its container data on your operating system's drive.
 In some cases, this is **not** what you want.
 For example, you may have a small boot drive and a second larger SSD for the chain data.

-> If you just one drive and are good with the default behavior, don't make these adjustments
+> If you have just one drive and are good with the default behavior, don't make these adjustments

 To change the docker volume location, create a new file called /etc/docker/daemon.json as the root user: